smellslikekeenspirit/smellslikekeenspirit/README.md

 :sunflower: Currently, I am doing research with National Technical Institute for the Deaf on an NSF-funded project that seeks to build a better metric than the word-error rate for the evaluation of automatic captioning systems.

-:hibiscus: I take great interest in reading and writing, both prose and poetry; I am on the editorial team for [Signatures](http://www.signaturesmag.com/), my college’s award-winning yearly magazine.
-Besides that, you can find my writing sprinkled around the virtual realm.
-[Here's](https://medium.com/@priontinasir) one of the places I speak of.
+:hibiscus: I take great interest in reading and writing, both prose and poetry; I am on the editorial team for [Signatures](http://www.signaturesmag.com/), my college’s yearly magazine.

 :rose: I am also a trained Indian classical singer and I play the harmonium, esraj and tanpura - I wish I could replace one of these with the guitar :c